thirumurthis/projects/go-operator/go_operator_blog.md

 {"content":"Hello test!","source":"FROM-DOCKER-CLI-docker-env"}
 ```

-Once validate the image can be pushed to the dockerhub
+- To push the the images to the Dockerhub, use below command, the repository name would be the name

 ```
 docker build --build-arg JAR_FILE=target/*.jar -t <repoistory-name>/app:v1 .
 ```

-## Once the image is available, the deployment manifest to deploy in Kubernetes looks like below
+## Once the image is available, below is just the deployment manifest that can be deployed to Kubernetes

 ```yaml
 apiVersion: apps/v1